gbit-is/malshattabot/README.md

 # malshattabot

 # About
+This is a discord bot that delivers Icelandic sayings to discord

 A thread on reddit's /r/iceland inspired me to create a simple Icelandic discord bot, I already had an API service that delivers Icelandic sayings, called "málshættir" so I just found some premade code for a discord bot and tweaked it a little bit

 ## How to install